supillai/k8s-cluster-setup-using-ansible/README.md

 </details>

 ## How to run the playbook

+Ansible playbook can be found here [init.yaml](Ansible/init.yaml).
+You must specify a list of hosts and vm user as parameter to each of the playbooks below.

 You can run the playbook using the below command.  -K argument let you specify the sudo password.